 - To retain some semblance of family life for us and our children, we limit adult dogs and puppy visitation hours to Saturday between 11:00 to 3:00.
 If Saturdays are not possible, let's see what day may work for you & me.
 We are not open to visits on Sunday.

 - Visitation appointments are 30 minutes, in this time we will introduce you to the adult dogs that live here and answer questions you may have.
 While visiting you may see that we only have 4 to 6 adult dogs that live here, the other girls in our breeding program are living with our foster family's.

 - Please try to be considerate to the other clients that have 30 minute appointments on the same day you have.
 Traffic can be a challenge on some days with all the special events that happen up here in the North Bay.

 - If you will be coming with small children please remember that our dogs are part of our family.
-Running, jumping & loud noises are not something our dogs are used to.
-Our puppies should not be picked up by your children.
+Running and jumping children are not something our dogs are used to and as a natural behavior will chase your children and possibly frighten them. *Our puppies should not be picked up by your children.
 Please show them how to sit down to hold the puppy in their lap.